 While the Company endeavors to purchase insurance coverage that is appropriate to its assessment of risk, it is unable to predict with certainty the frequency, nature or magnitude of claims for direct or consequential damages.
 The Company's business may be negatively affected if in the future its insurance proves to be inadequate or unavailable.
+Our ability to insure our property and insure against business interruption may be adversely affected by climate change and the refusal by insurance carriers to insure against certain resultant risks.
 In addition, insurance claims may divert management resources away from operating the business.